ErikkaEnaje/ErikkaEnaje/README.md

 📞 Contact Number: +63 968 720 3865<br>

 # About Me ৎ ˚
-I'm Erikka Marielle Enaje, 22 years old, currently enrolled at New Era University pursuing a Bachelor of Science in Computer Science. <br><br>As Fourth year studying Computer Science in college, I've come to understand that every line of code I write today plays a crucial role in shaping the technology of tomorrow.
+Greetings, I’m Erikka Marielle Enaje, 22 years old, currently enrolled at New Era University pursuing a Bachelor of Science in Computer Science.

+As Fourth year studying Computer Science in college, I've come to understand that every line of code I write today plays a crucial role in shaping the technology of tomorrow.
 It's not just about mastering programming languages; it's about recognizing how each piece of code contributes to building innovative solutions that can influence the future of web development and beyond.

-This quote reflects my dedication to enhancing my coding skills and making a meaningful impact in the tech industry through continuous learning and application.<br><br>
+This quote reflects my dedication to enhancing my coding skills and making a meaningful impact in the tech industry through continuous learning and application.

+Through continuous learning and practice, my passion drives me to fuel my knowledge and expand it to web technologies so they can be visually appealing and user-friendly.
+Allowing me to create an innovative yet creative experience. <br><br>

 # Education ✮
 - Bachelor of Science in Computer Science<br>